Definition: Harvard referencing

 - All citation systems have the same purpose: Separating someone else’s ideas from your own and making sure that your sources can be traced easily.

-- Not every system might be suitable for a particular field of study, and if the faculty/the supervisor prescribes a particular system, it is best to comply with that request.
+- Not every system might be suitable for a particular field of study, and if your faculty/supervisor prescribes a particular system, it is best to comply with that request.

 - The most known systems are Harvard referencing and referencing with footnotes.

-- Harvard referencing is simple and economical because the source citation is placed right after the quote in short reference.
+- Harvard referencing is simple and economical because the source citation is placed right after the quote as a short reference.
 The latter is directly linked to the reference list.

 - Recommendation: It is possible to combine both Harvard referencing and the use of footnotes to some extent.
-That means, source citations are in the text (in short reference, Harvard referencing), and footnotes are only used for additional remarks.
+This means that, source citations are in the text (in short reference, Harvard referencing), and footnotes are only used for additional remarks.

 Chernin, Eli.
 1988.
 The‘Harvard System’: a mystery dispelled.
 British Medical Journal 297: 1062–1063.

 Dexter, Liz.
 2018.
 “How do I add footnotes to a Word document?”, in: LibroEditing proofreading, editing, transcription, localisation. https://libroediting.com/2013/09/25/footnotes-word/.
 Last access: 28th Nov 2018.

 Esselborn-Krumbiegel, Helga.
 2002.
 Von der Idee zum Text—Eine Anleitung zum wissenschaftlichen Schreiben.
 Paderborn: Ferdinand Schöningh.